rjrodger/joiprops/README.md

 ```

-# Important Notes
+## Important Notes

 * Access to `Joi` is provided so you don't need to import it separately: `import { JoiPrps, Joi } from 'joiprops'`
   * When bundling (and perhaps using `Joi` elsewhere), you may wish to import `dist/joiprops.js` directly for better tree shaking.
+You need to import the dependencies [joiprops](https://www.npmjs.com/package/joiprops) and [nua](https://www.npmjs.com/package/nua) separately yourself.
 * `JoiProps` is a function that builds a mixin from your Joi schema.
 Use it like so:
 ```
 export default {